meepverse/docs/docs/testnet/install-docker.md

 #  Install docker

-The [testnet Github repository](https://github.com/shamirlabs/diva-alpha-net) contains docker compose files that can be run using [docker](https://www.docker.com/).
-Please, [install docker](https://docs.docker.com/engine/install/) first if you want to join the Diva alpha net.
+The [testnet Github repository](https://github.com/shamirlabs/diva-alpha-net) contains Docker Compose files that can be run using [docker](https://www.docker.com/).
+Please, [install docker](https://docs.docker.com/engine/install/) first if you want to join the Diva Operator testnet.
 Keep in mind that currently we provide only `linux/amd64` images.

 You can also use the following commands to install docker in a linux machine: